You have not written to me for days.

 Or is it that you do not love me anymore?

 Your cloth of tears: the blog

-Honduras returned to the world arena, after little was said about this little piece of the puzzle that was forced into the Central American isthmus.
-The few stories that were read outside were already obsolete, hurricane Mitch, the president eating melon, the survivors of the dirty cays, in short, little goes abroad and remains in the indifference of those who have never visited the Central American region, It has a great cultural, ecological and historical richness.
+Honduras returned to the world arena, after little was said about this small piece of the puzzle that was forcefully accommodated in the Central American isthmus.
+The few news that were read outside were already obsolete, Hurricane Mitch, the president eating melon, the survivors of the Keys Pigs, in short, little goes abroad and remains in the indifference of those who have never visited the Central American region, who it has a great cultural, ecological and historical wealth.

 But finally, after a week of crisis, today the Secretary General of the United Nations, who, as we all know, makes contact with Honduras. Ñurda And days, comes with a certain pessimism, it is not yet known whether to ask or tell and before this happens, here are some alternatives out of my conversations with the lord of the goldfish in Macondo:

 1. That there is no truce, Zelaya must return to finish his six months

 This may be the position of the international organizations in whom Zelaya has found support, however the polarization within the country is complicated by the link it has with the Chávez line.
 It becomes more difficult because if so, the chaos would continue for six months, and who knows if they would consider acts that have happened these days as illegitimate, such as the approval of the reforms to the municipalities law (which is good for everyone) , also the accusations that exist against his cabinet.